Cushing’s Disease in Horses - PPID Causes, Signs & Treatment

 Owners should let the vet know if they notice any side effects of the pergolide, such as lack of appetite.
 Since this is one of the more common adverse reactions, there is an established protocol for getting the horse back on feed and back on medication.

-Medication is just one component of treating the horse diagnosed with PPID.
-To provide the best overall outcome, horse owners need to work closely with the veterinarian in all aspects of the horse’s life including wellness or preventive care, the feeding program, and the exercise regimen.
-This is especially true if the horse has also been diagnosed with EMS or insulin dysregulation, or has other health conditions such as laminitis, increased susceptibility to infections, tendon or ligament issues, and so on.
+To provide the best overall outcome, horse owners need to work closely with their veterinarian in all aspects of the horse’s life including wellness or preventive care, the feeding program, and the exercise regimen.
+This is especially true if the horse has also been diagnosed with ID, or has other health conditions, such as laminitis.

 In addition to stepped-up veterinary and farrier care, horse owners themselves will need to be more observant of the Cushing’s horse and prepared to increase the level of care from season to season.

-For example, in warm summer months, horses with long and shaggy haircoats may need body clipped to remove unshedded winter hair.
-Learn more about how to clip your horse here.
-Because shade and moving air can also aid in cooling, horses with access to barns or run-ins may appreciate fans and sun-blocking curtains.
+In warm summer months, horses with long and shaggy haircoats may need to be body clipped to remove unshed winter hair.
+Since shade and moving air can also aid in cooling, horses with access to barns or run-ins may appreciate fans and sun-blocking curtains.
 Horses naturally cool themselves by sweating (like people do), so supplementing with salt and electrolytes is encouraged to help replace fluids and minerals lost in sweat.

-As horse age – and particularly if they lose weight, become unsound, or develop a medical condition like PPID -- they may slowly lose their place in the herd pecking order.
-Since this could result in limited access to food, water, and shelter, owners should pay attention to any change in social status and be prepared to adjust the horse’s lifestyle as needed.
-An adjustment to the exercise program as well as to tack may also be in order if loss of topline muscle (a common sign of Cushing’s Disease), results in saddle fit issues.
+As horse age – and particularly if they lose weight, become unsound, or develop a medical - they may lose their place in the herd pecking order.
+This could result in limited access to food, water, and shelter, so owners should pay attention to any change in social status and be prepared to adjust the horse’s lifestyle as needed.

 - Limit calories (use a ration balancer or multi-vitamin instead of grain)

-- Feed hay with low (12%) NSC or non-structural carbohydrates ie sugars and starches
+- Feed hay with low (ideally around 10% or below) NSC or non-structural carbohydrates (sugars and starches)

 - At least at first, do not allow any access to grass, even with a muzzle